Mile: Scots

 Edinburgh's "Royal Mile"—running from the castle to Holyrood Abbey—is roughly a Scots mile long.

 The Scots mile was longer than the English mile, as mentioned by Robert Burns in the first verse of his poem "Tam o' Shanter".
 It comprised 8 (Scots) furlongs divided into 320 falls or faws (Scots rods).
 It varied from place to place but the most accepted equivalencies are 1,976 Imperial yards (1.123 statute miles or 1.81 km).

 It was legally abolished three times: first by a 1685 act of the Scottish Parliament, again by the 1707 Treaty of Union with England, and finally by the Weights and Measures Act 1824.
 It had continued in use as a customary unit through the 18th century but had become obsolete by its final abolition.

 Welsh

 The Welsh mile (milltir or milldir) was 3 statute miles and 1,470 yards long (6.17 km).
 It comprised 9,000 paces (cam), each of 3 Welsh feet (troedfedd) of 9 inches (modfeddi).
 (The Welsh inch is usually reckoned as equivalent to the English inch.)
 Along with other Welsh units, it was said to have been codified under Dyfnwal the Bald and Silent and retained unchanged by Hywel the Good.
 Along with other Welsh units, it was discontinued following the conquest of Wales by Edward I of England in the 13th century.

+Computed

+Some 18th century works refer to distances in Great Britain in "computed miles" (or "c.m.", not to be confused with centimetre).
+These were distances estimated—somewhat inaccurately—by the early General Post Office, for the calculation of mail charges, and often use figures lower than distances in statute miles (or "measured miles") by around ten per cent in the south of England, and over thirty per cent in northern England and Scotland.
+For example, a 1778 work refers to "Birmingham...
+88 c.m. and 109 miles from London".